daximillian/final-course-project/README.md

 - Click on Management
 - Click on Saved Objects
 - Click on the Import button
-- Browse ELK-dashboards.ndjson in this repo
+- Browse ELKdashboards.ndjson in this repo
 - Import.
 The dashboards and info all start with `phonebook`.

 ## To bring everything down:
 Terraform may have issues bringing the load balancers down.
 To avoid these issues you get bring it down yourself with `kubectl delete svc phonebook-lb` and `kubectl delete svc grafana -n monitoring` or by deleting the load balancers through the AWS console.
 Once the load-balancers is down, cd into the terraform/global/VPC directory and run:
 `terraform destroy`
 Remeber - if you brought up the prometheus load-balancer, you have to delete it too via `kubectl delete svc prometheus-server -n monitoring`.

 The s3 statefile bucket is set to not allow it to be accidentaly destroyed.
 Make sure you know what you're doing before